Yunkong-ouo/DreamWind/github/README.en.md

 ---

 # ⚒️ Manual Installation

-## 📃 Placing Files Manually
+## 📃 Manually Placing Files

-Move all `.txt` files from the `resource` folder into CS2's `resource` directory.
-The default relative path is:
+Move all `.txt` files from the `resource` folder into the CS2 `resource` folder.
+The default path is:

 ```
 *\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\resource
 ```

 ---

-## 💿 Loading the CFG
+## 💿 Loading Methods

 ### Method 1

-Add the following to the Steam launch options:
+Add the following command to the Steam launch options:

 ```
 +exec DreamWind/DreamWindMod
 ```

 ---

-### Method 2
+### Method 2 (Recommended)

-Create a file named `autoexec.cfg` and place it in the default relative path:
+Create a file named `autoexec.cfg` and place it in the default path:

 ```
 *\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg
 ```

-Inside the file, add the following line:
+Add the following content to the file:

 ```
 exec DreamWind/DreamWindMod
 ```
-<h1><b>Recommended: Use autoexec.cfg Method</b></h1>

 ---

 # ⚙️ Configuration Files

 The `config` folder contains the following files:

 ```
-(KeyPreference.cfg)    —— Configures key bindings for the entire CFG
+(KeyPreference.cfg)    —— Used to customize key bindings for the CFG
-(OptPreference.cfg)    —— Configures general settings for the CFG
+(OptPreference.cfg)    —— Used to customize the initial settings of the CFG
-(PersonalSettings.cfg) —— Configures personal settings
+(PersonalSettings.cfg) —— Used to personalize individual settings
 ```

-**Follow the instructions within each file to adjust the CFG settings.**
+**Please adjust the CFG settings according to the instructions in the files.**

 ---